NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Conclusion

 \section{Conclusion}

-By exploiting ubiquitously embedded memory within commodity computing devices, the proposed NoisFre constructively extracts transformed memory fingerprints that are with natural tolerance on a high noise degree.
-With a simple single fingerprint enrollment measurement, the NoisFre is now able to judiciously identify highly reliable transformed fingerprints serving as hardware root key to directly support various security functions that are lightweight and practical for a wide range of COTS electronics.
-Besides formalization of two specific disclosed S-Norm and D-Norm fingerprint transformation methods and extensive empirical validations on SRAM, Flash, and EEPROM memories using 38 real chips in total, we have case-studied an end-to-end remote attestation employing NoisFre fingerprints to significantly reduce the overhead more than half in comparison with the state-of-the-art.
-We also show that SRAM fingerprints can be provided {\rm run-time} by utilizing individual memory-bank power control features.
-Overall, the presented NoisFre offers a {\it simple but practical} security function, especially for {\it existing low-end commodity electronics}.
+By exploiting ubiquitously embedded memory within commodity computing devices, the proposed NoisFre approach constructively extracts transformed memory fingerprints that were embodied with a high tolerance to noise affecting the generation of fingerprints.
+With a simple, single, one-off fingerprint enrollment measurement, NoisFre is able to judiciously identify highly reliable transformed fingerprints serving as hardware root key or root of trust to directly support various security functions for a wide range of COTS electronic devices.
+Besides formalization of two specific S-Norm and D-Norm fingerprint transformation methods and extensive empirical validations on SRAM, Flash, and EEPROM memories using 119 physical chips in total, we have conducted a case study with an end-to-end implementation of a remote attestation security service employing NoisFre fingerprints to significantly reduce the overhead in comparison with the state-of-the-art RFE method for constructing reliable fingerprints for a key generator.
+We also demonstrate how SRAM fingerprints can be generated at {\rm run-time} by utilizing individual memory-bank power control features on MCUs.
+Overall, NoisFre is a {\it simple but practical} method, especially for existing low-end commodity electronic devices.